Why does my car shake when idling?

 If you’re confident checking under the bonnet, have a look to see if your spark plugs look worn, if the air filters look like they need replacing, if the engine mount shows any obvious damage, and if the fan belt looks like it’s properly in place.

-If there is no foul smell and no smoke coming from the exhaust, you can probably safely drive your vehicle our auto mechanics.
+If there is no foul smell and no smoke coming from the exhaust, you can probably safely drive your vehicle our auto technicians.
 If you’re unsure, just give us a call on 0800 227 762 or email [email protected].

 Leave a Reply